syncfusion-content/blazor-docs/blazor/document-editor/getting-started/server-side-application.md

 ## Install Syncfusion Blazor WordProcessor and Theme NuGet in the App

-To add Blazor Accordion component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.WordProcessor](https://www.nuget.org/packages/Syncfusion.Blazor.WordProcessor) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
+To add Blazor DocumentEditor component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.WordProcessor](https://www.nuget.org/packages/Syncfusion.Blazor.WordProcessor) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
 Alternatively, you can utilize the following package manager command to achieve the same.

 {% tabs %}
 {% highlight C# tabtitle="Package Manager" %}